binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The glaringly obvious risks with the management of configuration and infrastructure as code is the management of secrets, and most other forms of information security.
 "Huh?"
 I hear you say.
 Let me try and unpack that statement.

-When you create and configure infrastructure as code, you are essentially combining many technical aspects: machine instances (addressed in the VPS chapter), networking (addressed in the Network chapter), the Cloud, and your applications (addressed in the Web Applications chapter), and bake them all into code to be executed.
+When you create and configure infrastructure as code, you are essentially combining many technical aspects: machine instances (addressed in the VPS chapter), networking (as addressed in the Network chapter), the Cloud, and your applications (as addressed in the Web Applications chapter), and bake them all into code to be executed.
 If you create security defects as part of the configuration or infrastructure, then lock them up in code, you will have the same consistent security defects each time that code is run.
 Hence,  Software Engineers now need to understand much more than they used to about security.
 We are now responsible for so much more than we used to be.

 Now we will focus on a collection of the largest providers.

 ### AWS {#cloud-identify-risks-aws}

-The AWS section is intended as overflow for items that have not been covered elsewhere in this chapter, but require some attention.
+The AWS section is intended as overflow for items that have not been covered elsewhere in this chapter, and requires some attention.

-The [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) is very useful in coming to understand some of the risks in AWS, as well as auditing options to determine if they exist currently.
+The [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) is very useful in understanding some of the risks in AWS, as well as auditing options to determine if they exist currently.
 This document also includes countermeasures, including clear direction on how to apply them.
 This is well worth following along with as you read through this chapter.

 AWS is continually announcing and releasing new products, features and configuration options.
 The attack surface just keeps expanding.
 AWS does an incredible job of providing security features and options for its customers, but,  just as the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) states, "_security in the Cloud is the responsibility of the customer_".
 AWS provides the security, you have to decide to use it and educate yourself on doing so.
 Obviously if you are reading this, you are already well down this path.
 If you fail to use, and configure correctly, what AWS has provided, your attackers will at the very minimum use your resources for evil, and you will foot the bill.
 Even more likely, they will attack and steal your business assets, and bring your organisation to its knees.